achirita/awesome-phyllotaxis/README.md

   <img src="https://github.com/user-attachments/assets/5748a63c-c084-4a56-8fe6-cf688ebb02c7" />
 </p>

-### Spherical cap
+### Spherical Cap

-Starting with the vanilla spherical model, we can limit "how much" of the sphere is used when generating the pattern.
-To this end we've added a new parameter `ratio` which should have values in the $[0, 1]$ interval and describes how far down the z axis the sphere is cut off.
+The spherical cap variation of the spherical phyllotaxis model allows us to focus on a portion of the sphere, producing patterns that mimic natural structures such as flower heads, mushroom caps, or domed shapes.
+By restricting the z-axis range, we essentially "slice" the sphere, retaining only the topmost portion for the arrangement of points.

+This is achieved by introducing a ratio parameter that determines how much of the sphere to include.
+A ratio of 1 uses the entire sphere, while a smaller value, such as 0.3, limits the pattern to a narrow cap.

 ```javascript
 /**